Gresford Colliery: Operations

-The first coal was produced in June, 1911 and full production reached before the outbreak of World War I. Three seams were worked: the Crank, the Brassey (named after engineer Thomas Brassey), and the Main.
+The first coal was produced in June, 1911 and full production reached before the outbreak of World War I. Three seams were worked: the Crank, the Brassey, and the Main.
 House coal was produced from the Crank seam, the Brassey seam was virtually gas free whilst the Main seam was very gaseous.
 Working conditions at the colliery were dusty, and very hot, the temperature often more than 90 °F.

 The Dennis section was divided into six districts: the 20s, 61's, 109's, 14's and 29's districts, along with a very deep district known as "95's and 24's".
 These districts were worked by the longwall system but the 20's and 61's, which were furthest from the shaft, were worked by hand when the remaining districts were mechanised.
 The coal was renowned as being of very good quality and hot burning.
 In 1934, 2,200 men were employed at the colliery, with 1,850 working underground and 350 on the surface.

 Strike, mechanisation and profitability

-The government passed the Coal Mines Act 1911 requiring every new colliery to have two intake airways into the mine, to allow air to circulate in the workings and only one air intake be allowed for the movement of coal.
+The government passed the Coal Mines Act 1911 (1 & 2 Geo.
+5. c.
+50) requiring every new colliery to have two intake airways into the mine, to allow air to circulate in the workings and only one air intake be allowed for the movement of coal.
 Gresford Colliery was in operation before the law came into force and was exempt.
 Retro digging a new shaft made little commercial sense, and not much profit had ever came out of the pit, so the Dennis didn't undertake the work.

 After the General Strike, cost-cutting measures were introduced in all mines, including in safety provision.
 Five local collieries - Westminster, Wrexham & Acton, Vauxhall and Gatewen - shut in quick succession during the 1920s and 1930s.
 Mechanisation, believed by the workers and unions to improve working conditions, created more dust and explosions, in an economic climate where the government were reluctant to enforce regulation.

 By 1934, there were two main sections to Gresford Colliery, the Dennis and the South-east, which were both part mechanised.
 2,200 miners worked in three eight-hour shifts.
 Some miners worked double shifts to earn extra money despite it being illegal.
 The Dennis family owned a residual 45% stake in the colliery, and wanting additional profitability put manager, William Bonsall, under pressure to increase the productivity of the whole colliery.